nicklasorte/3.5GHz_CBRS_neighborhood/README.md

 DPA Neighborhood Calculation Code

+Download the example terrain and dlls (USGS).
+An invite will arrive from Kiteworks.

-First, check to see if ITM/Matlab is setup correctly.
+Check to see if ITM/Matlab is setup correctly.

 Run: https://github.com/nicklasorte/itm_matlab_example

 Then download the files from this repository.

 Two Step Process: